 - Bridge geographically distributed in space;

-- the bridge often works in difficult environmental conditions and at the same time it collects data on its condition;
+- the bridge often operates in difficult environmental conditions while collecting data on its condition;

 - Monitoring - a long process that takes place remotely, involving minimal involvement of staff due to structural features and adverse environmental conditions;

-- monitoring is a continuous process that proceeds in real time, when a huge flow of data is collected and processed.
-Smart techniques and technologies are used to collect, process, evaluate, and extract the necessary information from these data.
+- monitoring is a continuous process in real time, when a huge data stream is collected and processed.
+Smart techniques and technologies are used to collect, process, evaluate and extract the necessary information from this data.